rokath/trice/docs/TriceUserManual.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-##  24. <a id='id-reference-list-**til.json**'></a>ID reference list **til.json**
+## 24. <a id='id-reference-list-til.json'></a>ID reference list til.json

-- The `trice insert` command demands a **til.json** file - it will not work without it.
+* The `trice insert` command demands a **til.json** file - it will not work without it.
 That is a safety feature to avoid unwanted file generations.
 If you are sure to create a new **til.json** file, create an empty one: `touch til.json`.
-- The name **til.json** is a default one.
+* The name **til.json** is a default one.
 With the command line parameter `-i` you can use any filename.
-- It is possible to use several **til.json** files - for example one for each target project but it is easier to maintain only one **til.json*- file for all projects.
+* It is possible to use several **til.json** files - for example one for each target project but it is easier to maintain only one **til.json*- file for all projects.
-- The ID reference list keeps all obsolete IDs with their format strings allowing compatibility to former firmware versions.
+* The ID reference list keeps all obsolete IDs with their format strings allowing compatibility to former firmware versions.
-- One can delete the ID reference list when IDs inside the code.
+* One can delete the ID reference list when IDs inside the code.
 It will be reconstructed automatically from the source tree with the next `trice clean` command, but history is lost then.
-- Keeping obsolete IDs makes it more comfortable during development to deal with different firmware variants at the same time.
+* Keeping obsolete IDs makes it more comfortable during development to deal with different firmware variants at the same time.

-###  24.1. <a id='**til.json**-version-control'></a>**til.json** Version control
+### 24.1. <a id='til.json-version-control'></a>til.json Version control

-- The ID list should go into the version control repository of your project.
+* The ID list should go into the version control repository of your project.
-- To keep it clean from the daily development garbage one could delete the **til.json**, then check-out again and re-build just before check-in.
+* To keep it clean from the daily development garbage one could delete the **til.json**, then check-out again and re-build just before check-in.
 A small script could do that.
-- For a firmware release it makes sense to remove all unused IDs from til.json.
+* For a firmware release it makes sense to remove all unused IDs from til.json.
-  - Just delete the **til.json** contents and run `trice clean`.
+  * Just delete the **til.json** contents and run `trice clean`.
-- An other option is to delete **til.json** just before a release build and then check-in the new generated **til.json**.
+* An other option is to delete **til.json** just before a release build and then check-in the new generated **til.json**.

 > For the no-ids option deleting **til.json** should not not be done when the sources are without IDs.
 That would result in a loss of the complete ID history and a assignment of a complete new set of IDs.

 ### 24.2. <a id='long-time-availability'></a>Long Time Availability

-- You could place a download link for the Trice tool and the used **til.json** list.
+* You could place a download link for the Trice tool and the used **til.json** list.
-- Link a compressed/encrypted **til.json** file as resource into the target binary and optionally get it back long years later in a safe way.
+* Link a compressed/encrypted **til.json** file as resource into the target binary and optionally get it back long years later in a safe way.
-- Optionally add the (compressed/encrypted) ID reference list as resource into the target FLASH memory to be sure not to loose it in the next 200 years.
+* Optionally add the (compressed/encrypted) ID reference list as resource into the target FLASH memory to be sure not to loose it in the next 200 years.

 <p align="right">(<a href="#top">back to top</a>)</p>

-##  25. <a id='the-`trice-insert`-algorithm'></a>The `trice insert` Algorithm
+## 25. <a id='the-trice-insert-algorithm'></a>The Trice Insert Algorithm

 ### 25.1. <a id='starting-conditions'></a>Starting Conditions

-- Before `trice i` is executed on a source tree, the starting conditions are partially undefined:
+* Before `trice i` is executed on a source tree, the starting conditions are partially undefined:
-  - A trice ID list file `til.json` file must exist, but it is allowed to be empty.
+  * A trice ID list file `til.json` file must exist, but it is allowed to be empty.
-    - The `til.json` is a serialized key-value map, where
+    * The `til.json` is a serialized key-value map, where
-      - the keys are the IDs i and
+      * the keys are the IDs i and
-      - the values are Trice format string structs (bit width plus format string) named f.
+      * the values are Trice format string structs (bit width plus format string) named f.
-      - When de-serializing, it is not impossible, that an ID is used more than one times.
+      * When de-serializing, it is not impossible, that an ID is used more than one times.
 This can only happen, when **til.json** was edited manually, what normally is not done.
-        - The trice tool will report that as error and stop.
+        * The trice tool will report that as error and stop.
-      - This ID look-up is the key-value map `idToFmt TriceIDLookUp` as `map[TriceID]TriceFmt`.
+      * This ID look-up is the key-value map `idToFmt TriceIDLookUp` as `map[TriceID]TriceFmt`.
-        - Each ID i as key, points to one and only one f.
+        * Each ID i as key, points to one and only one f.
-        - The TriceFmt structs contains the parameter width and the format string.
+        * The TriceFmt structs contains the parameter width and the format string.
-      - The idToFmt is reverted then into `fmtToId triceFmtLookUp` as map[TriceFmt]TriceIDs.
+      * The idToFmt is reverted then into `fmtToId triceFmtLookUp` as map[TriceFmt]TriceIDs.
-        - `TriceIDs` is a triceID slice because the identical f can have several ids (no shared IDs).
+        * `TriceIDs` is a triceID slice because the identical f can have several ids (no shared IDs).
-        - The format struct f look-up map fmtToId is used internally for faster access and always in sync with idToFmt.
+        * The format struct f look-up map fmtToId is used internally for faster access and always in sync with idToFmt.
-    - idToFmt and fmtToId together are named lu.
+    * idToFmt and fmtToId together are named lu.
-  - A location information file `li.json` may exist or not.
+  * A location information file `li.json` may exist or not.
-    - The `li.json` is a serialized key-value map `idToLocRef TriceIDLookUpLI`, a `map[TriceID]TriceLI`, where
+    * The `li.json` is a serialized key-value map `idToLocRef TriceIDLookUpLI`, a `map[TriceID]TriceLI`, where
-      - the keys are the IDs i and
+      * the keys are the IDs i and
-      - the values are the location information (filename, line and position in line) structs.
+      * the values are the location information (filename, line and position in line) structs.
-    - Each ID as key points to one and only one location information.
+    * Each ID as key points to one and only one location information.
-- The `til.json` IDs may occur in the source tree not at all, once or several times.
+* The `til.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree Trices match the `til.json` value.
-  - That is possible after code edit, for example or code copied or modified.
+  * That is possible after code edit, for example or code copied or modified.
-  - One and only one position is used and relevant, all others are ignored.
+  * One and only one position is used and relevant, all others are ignored.
 If no `til.json` exists on the expected location the user must provide one, at least an empty file.
-- The `li.json` IDs may occur in the source tree not at all, once or several times.
+* The `li.json` IDs may occur in the source tree not at all, once or several times.
 Also it is not guarantied, that the source tree Trices match the `li.json` value.
-  - One and only one position is used and relevant, all others are ignored.
+  * One and only one position is used and relevant, all others are ignored.
 If no `li.json` exists on the expected location trice insert creates one there.
-- The src tree can contain IDs not present inside `til.json`.
+* The src tree can contain IDs not present inside `til.json`.
 This state is seldom, for example after adding sources containing IDs. <!-- To keep `trice i` short in execution. `trice refresh` could be run in such cases. -->

 ### 25.2. <a id='aims'></a>Aims

-- The `trice insert` main aim is to have a consistent state between `til.json`, `li.json` and the source tree with no **ID** used twice.
+* The `trice insert` main aim is to have a consistent state between `til.json`, `li.json` and the source tree with no **ID** used twice.
-- Also the changes should be minimal.
+* Also the changes should be minimal.
-- As a general rule lu is only extendable.
+* As a general rule lu is only extendable.
-- li is rebuild from scratch.
+* li is rebuild from scratch.
-- For faster operation files will be processed parallel.
+* For faster operation files will be processed parallel.
-- To keep the [Trice ID management](#trice-id-management) simple, the `insert` operation acts "per file".
+* To keep the [Trice ID management](#trice-id-management) simple, the `insert` operation acts "per file".
 That means, that in case a file is renamed or code containing trice statements is copied to an other file, new IDs are generated for the affectes trices.
-  - File name changes occur are not that often, so tha should be acceptable.
+  * File name changes occur are not that often, so tha should be acceptable.

 ### 25.3. <a id='method'></a>Method

-####  25.3.1. <a id='`insert`-initialization'></a>`insert` Initialization
+#### 25.3.1. <a id='trice-insert-initialization'></a>Trice Insert Initialization

 ```Go
 // insertIDsData holds the insert run specific data.